DanielKng/zammad-ticket-portal/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 This project follows GitHub best practices with comprehensive templates and guidelines.

 ### Getting Started

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information about:
+Please read my [Contributing Guidelines](CONTRIBUTING.md) for detailed information about:
 - Development setup and prerequisites
 - Code style and conventions
 - Testing requirements